-Goram's only other match for Manchester United came almost exactly a month later, on May 13th against Southampton in what was the second-last game played at The Dell.
+Goram's only other match for United came almost exactly a month later, on May 13th against Southampton in what was the penultimate game played at The Dell.
 That sentimental fact was just about the highlight of the wholly forgettable encounter.

 United had wrapped the league up weeks earlier and the experimental XI that lined up against the Saints lost 2-1 courtesy of a Wes Brown own goal and a neat Marian Pahars finish.